Dinosaur State Park and Arboretum: Features

 The park offers educational films, guided trail walks, and lectures.
 Warm-month activities include footprint track casting and mining for gems and fossils.
 In August, Dinosaur State Park Day offers games, arts and crafts activities, and live music.
-There is a stone path that leads to the domed museum with a timeline showing the evolution of earth from its creation to today.
+There is a stone path that leads to the domed museum with a timeline showing the evolution of earth from its formation to today.
 From May to October, visitors can see an outdoor exhibit teaching how paleontologists ply their trade.
 There are two and a half miles of hiking trails in the park.